 By following these art guidelines you will ensure your labels will be printed in high quality and will eliminate art delays.
 Estimated ship date generated once art and proof are approved.

 All images should be a minimum of 300 ppi (pixels per inch) at 100%.

 Art files should have a dieline.
 The dieline should have a spot color applied called “Dieline”.

-All art printing on metallic or clear substrates should have a separate white layer above the art layer specifying content that will print with white ink.
+All label art printing on metallic or clear substrates should have a separate white layer above the art layer specifying content that will print with white ink.
 The white content should also have a spot color applied called “White”.
 Similarly, files that are going to be embossed or foil stamped should be marked with the spot color “Foil” or “Emboss”.

 Acceptable file types: AI files (Adobe Illustrator) with “create PDF compatible file” enabled when saving the file, PDFs.
-Art files should be single page only.
+Art files should be a single page only.
 Do not submit a multi-page file (if you cannot separate your art, please email the art to your Columbine Label representative).

 Following these art guidelines will help ensure the seamless production of your labels.
 The label printing artwork template shown below can be used as a reference.
 If these guidelines are used correctly, it will ensure that there are minimal delays with the production of your label.